Blue Jays open series with rout of Yankees | Sports-Games

 Rookie catcher Alejandro Kirk was 4-for-4 with a double and a home run, Vladimir Guerrero Jr. had a triple and two doubles with three RBIs, and the Toronto Blue Jays defeated the visiting New York Yankees 11-5 Monday night at Buffalo.
 Kirk entered the opener of a four-game series with two singles in 10 major league at-bats in five games.

 Reliever T.J.
-Zeuch (1-0) allowed one run in 3 1/3 innings to earn his second career major league win.
+Zeuch (1-0) allowed one run and one hit in 3 1/3 innings to earn his second career major league win.
 Yankees starter Michael King (1-2) allowed five runs, five hits and one walk with six strikeouts in 2 2/3 innings.

 The Yankees scored in the second on walks to Gleyber Torres and Aaron Hicks and a single by Gio Urshela, who extended his hit streak to 10 games.
 Home plate umpire Chad Fairchild, who was hit in the mask on a foul ball by Hicks during the top of the second, left the game between the half innings.
 Paul Nauert moved from second base to home plate.